Doctor of Arts Program

 There are remarkable processual movements among ecological processes, elemental composition, patterns of lifeforms and landscapes, and that of the universe as a whole, setting humanity within the wider deeper scheme of things.

 We are in precarious times – ecologically, socially, culturally, and geopolitically.
 To be effective at making long-term changes necessary in today’s world one needs an ecological psychology education.

 The long-term vision at Viridis Graduate Institute recognizes that today, and in the centuries to come, decisions, practices, laws & policies, programs, products, services, and ethical alignments must be made based on ecological literacy (basic knowledge of how the planet works) and developed psychological capabilities that enable you to wisely lead others through challenging and innovative times.

 Education is the most valuable resource available to accomplish these tasks.

 Doctor of Arts in Ecological Psychology & Environmental Humanities

-Viridis Graduate Institute's academic term: Quarter system.
-There are 3 courses per 10-week quarter.
+Academic term: Quarter system.
+Three courses per 10-week quarter.

-An ecopsychological education is the most powerful tool we have available for making the necessary changes at the community, organizational, institutional, and global levels.
+Doctoral graduates advance processes and principles of ecological psychology that are the most effective tools for making the necessary changes at the community, organizational, institutional, and global levels.